poga/lua53-notes/src/metatable.md

 # Metatable

-When initializing a Lua vm, `LuaT_init` will save all built-in metatable names to the global state `tmname`.
+When initializing a Lua VM, `LuaT_init` will save all built-in metatable names to the global state `tmname`.
 These names won't be garbage-collected.

 ```c
 void luaT_init (lua_State *L) {